gcallah/MiscWriting/Empire/empire.md

 Lepidus, who, having learned the lesson that their opponents could not be trusted, had them killed, drove them to suicide, or robbed them of all their possesions and left them destitute.

-Analyzing that situation using Vilfredo Pareto's theory of [the circulation of elites](https://en.wikipedia.org/wiki/Circulation_of_elites) is informative: the *Optimates* were a declining elite who were trying to retain their elite status, while the *Populares* were a rising elite.
-The first *Populare* to take power, Julius Caesar, offered the members of the declining elite an olive branch.
-Failing to recognize that this was the best offer they were going to get, the *Optimates* rejected it, and instead were essentially wiped out.

 One important fact about the empire that followed the Roman civil wars is that it was not an ideological empire.
-Let's look at what that means.

 As Michael Oakeshott wrote in his *Lectures in the History of Political Thought*, the Romans believed that they were "blessed by the gods... their destiny to rule the world and impose a civilization and an orderliness upon its barbarisms."
 The pragmatic folks that they were, their mission was imposing order.